swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-36-continuous-deployment-of-the-model-with-the-cicd-pipeline.md

 New versions of the model will be deployed automatically as soon as they are pushed to the main branch.

+You fixed some of the previous issues:

+- [x] Model is continuously deployed with the CI/CD

 !!! abstract "Take away"

     - **Continuous deployment closes the MLOps loop**: Automatically deploying every